ibbles/gpu-performance-rate/README.md

 ![alt text](./images/10_and_vega_and_2080_and_30_and_6000.png)

-The colors themselves doesn't say all that much since it's mostly just green, except for the 2080 Ti row where we see that the old GPU holds up well against the newer 3070 and 6800.
+The colors themselves doesn't say all that much since it's mostly just green, except for the RTX 2080 Ti row where we see that the old GPU holds up well against the newer 3070 and 6800.
 Let's zoom in a bit and add the growth rate number.

 ![alt text](./images/lower_left_nums.png)

 [alternative colors](./images/lower_left_nums_light.png)

-If you bought a Nvidia 1080 on release and then upgraded to a 3070 when it released 4.4 years later then you saw a 15% per year growth rate.
+If you bought a GTX 1080 on release and then upgraded to a RTX 3070 when it released 4.4 years later then you saw a 15% per year growth rate.
-For comparison, the alternative definition of Moore's law with a doubling of performance every 18 months corresponds to a growth rate of 46.21% per year since:
+For comparison, remember that the alternative definition of Moore's law with a doubling of performance every 18 months corresponds to a growth rate of 46.21% per year.

-- `p_old = 1` Any non-zero positive value would work.
-- `p_new = 2` Twice `p_old`, since we're looking for a doubling.
-- `t = 18 / 12` 18 month until doubled, and 12 months per year.
-- `k = loge(p_new/p_old) / t` Evaluates to 0.4621, or 46.21%.
-- `p_old*e^(k*t)` Sanity check, evaluates to 2. (always check your solutions)

 From the numbered cells we see that no upgrade reached that level of performance growth.
 Closest is the Vega 56 → RTX 3090 upgrade, which gives a growth rate of 36%.
 This corresponds to a doubling every 1.9 years, or 23 months.

-From the equation for `k` that we've been using all this time:

-- `k = loge(p_new/p_old) / t` Multiply by `t`.
-- `t*k = loge(p_new/p_old)` Divide by `k`.
-- `t = loge(p_new/p_old) / k` Done!

-Given `k = 0.36` we want to find the rate of doubling, i.e., the time `t` to go from 1 to 2.

-- `t = loge(2/1) / 0.36` Evaluates to 1.9.
-Multiply by 12 to get 23 months.

 Some other interesting numbers: